-**Men’s Assertiveness Group starting in January of 2023!.
-David is able to work with client’s who are seeking assertiveness skills on an individual basis by calling 980-224-3233 or emailing email@example.com.
+**Men’s Assertiveness Workshop starting in Late June, 2023!.
+David is able to work with client’s who are seeking assertiveness skills on an individual basis by calling Heather at 980-224-3233 or emailing email@example.com.
 You can also click here for the group contract, dates are subject to change depending on the group being completely full. **Please see this short video to learn more about this upcoming workshop and contact Heather above.
 Also, check back for upcoming workshops and groups.

 What is a Nice Guy?